Chattanooga Subdivision

-The Chattanooga Subdivision is a railroad line owned by CSX Transportation in the U.S. states of Tennessee, Alabama & Georgia.
+The Chattanooga Subdivision is a railroad line owned by CSX Transportation in the U.S. states of Tennessee, Alabama and Georgia.
 The line runs from Nashville, Tennessee, to Chattanooga, Tennessee, for a total of 140.0 mi.
 At its north end the line continues south from the Nashville Terminal Subdivision and at its south end the line continues south as the W&A Subdivision.